 Top No Fee Rewards Credit Cards in Canada

-I’ve written about top cash back credit cards in Canada before, and even modified my top pick.
+I’ve written about the top free cash back credit cards in Canada before, and even modified my top pick to be Neo Financial in 2021, which is also the overall best credit card in Canada in my opinion.
 However, there are an abundance of other rewards based credit cards out there that deserve a look.
 My selections are based on the value of the rewards and the extra perks given.
 Also, all the cards chosen have no annual fee as I don’t believe in paying to use a credit card.

 Note that I don’t even look at the interest rate on the card as I don’t carry a balance.
 I’m only interested in the rewards and the 30 day interest free loan is a bonus.